sondreb/upm/README.md

 Small, Simple and Tiny (Micro) Package Manager, that does not get in your way.

 Wikipedia: Micro (µ) is a prefix in the metric system denoting a factor of 10-6 (one millionth).
 Confirmed in 1960, the prefix comes from the Greek μικρός (mikrós), meaning "small".

+When you simply want to download the JavaScript libraries you need, and nothing else, you are out of luck with any of the other package managers.

+While actively developing, you don't want to be disrupted by changing file names in your dependencies.
+Whenever jQuery, AngularJS or another library updates, you'll get the very latest version by running upm and the files will be deployed where you want them, and with a static file name that does not change when new versions are released.
+You also want dependencies to be put in the same folder, and not in a structure with versioned folders.

+*Example:* Instead of having "jquery-2.1.0.js" stored within a "packages" or "components" folder, and having scripts that copies files, it can be deployed directly to your "scripts" or "js" folder, and the version-number will be stripped from the filename, so the file will always be "jquery.js" no matter which version is installed.
+This way, you no longer need to update your scripts element src attribute.

 ## Features:
 - Built for simplicity, with few features.